Weekend Scholarship Roundup

 Islamic Law, Assisted Reproductive Technologies, and Surrogacy

 By Ayman Shabana In the Islamic legal tradition, family relationships are based on one of three main bonds: blood, marriage, and breastfeeding.
-One’s formal affiliation is determined primarily on the basis of the agnatic line of descent.
-Family relationships on the maternal side are important but most lineage-related regulations are based on one’s patrilineal descent. … Continue reading Islamic Law, Assisted Reproductive Technologies, and Surrogacy
+One’s formal affiliation is determined primarily on the … Continue reading Islamic Law, Assisted Reproductive Technologies, and Surrogacy

 Islamic Law of Paternity and DNA Evidence

 By Ayman Shabana In the Islamic tradition, Islamic rules governing paternity are closely tied to a number of important legal concepts and procedures.
-Most importantly, paternity regulations have strong connections with marriage and the definition of a licit sexual relationship, mainly in light of the well-known Prophetic report which has established that link “the child … Continue reading Islamic Law of Paternity and DNA Evidence
+Most importantly, paternity regulations have strong connections … Continue reading Islamic Law of Paternity and DNA Evidence

 COVID-19 and Islamic Law Roundup